 *With the approval of New York’s ESSA application, I am reposting this piece from January 2017.
 While there are improvements in the revised accountability system — especially related to the recognition of advanced proficiency and improved measurement of college & career readiness — the update is essentially a build out of the legacy system, retaining and perhaps amplifying its worst attributes.*

 The New York State Education Department’s accountability system distorts school performance in absurd ways and with perverse results.
-Because of its narrow definition of performance — mostly based on lagging indicators — it identifies solid and even higher performing districts as “Focus Districts,” considered among the bottom 10% of performers statewide.
+Because of its narrow definition of performance — mostly based on a few lagging indicators — it identifies solid and even higher performing districts as “Focus Districts,” considered among the bottom 10% of performers statewide.

 It’s a real travesty for these districts who have to face their communities as “failing districts” when more reasonable measures of performance tell a very different story.
 Let’s examine two current Focus Districts to see how well such a denigration of their school systems fairs in light of a different assessment of their overall performance.